teivah/100-go-mistakes/docs/index.md

 Although there are different implementations with minor variations, the main idea is as follows:

 * An unexported struct holds the configuration: options.
-* Each option is a function that returns the same type: `type Option func(options *options)` error.
+* Each option is a function that returns the same type: `type Option func(options *options) error`.
 For example, `WithPort` accepts an `int` argument that represents the port and returns an `Option` type that represents how to update the `options` struct.

 ![](img/options.png)